mui/material-ui/docs/data/joy/getting-started/quick-start/quick-start.md

 <p class="description">3 easy steps to get started with Joy UI, the React components for building your design system.</p>

-## Manual installation

-One quick option is to use [CRA (create react app)](https://create-react-app.dev/docs/getting-started) to help you set up React and the development server.

-### 1. Creating a project
+## 1. Creating a project

 We recommend using `npm` or `yarn`.

-Open the terminal and navigate to the directory that you want to create the project, then follow the commands below.
+Open the terminal on your machine and navigate to the directory that you want to save the project, then follow the commands below.

-#### npm
+### npm

 ```sh
 npm init react-app spark-joy